Please be advised that this site is not affiliated with the Service Canada office.

 How to properly complete your EI report?

-If you have worked during the past 2 weeks, you must declare your gross earning in your report (total worked hours x your hourly wage).
+If you have worked during the past 2 weeks, you must declare your gross earnings in your report (total worked hours x your hourly wage).
 Your EI benefits will be less due to the earning deduction.
-Later when you received your actual salary, you don’t have to declare anymore because you have done so already.
+Later when you receive your actual salary, you don’t have to declare anymore because you have done so already.

 * * * IMPORTANT * * * Please note that you must ensure your EI report is answered according to what the reporting system is expecting.
 For example, if you are staying home waiting for your employer to call you back to work, you must answer “yes” to the availability question.
 If you answered “no” the reporting system will pause your EI report and ask you to call EI call centre to clear the report.
 You will not be paid until the report is cleared by EI call centre agent.